UmakanthOS/oscon2018Labs/AzureBlockChain/Blockchain on Azure.md

 Review the settings in the "Summary" blade and click **OK** at the bottom of the blade.
 Then click the **Create** button at the bottom of the "Create" blade to begin the deployment.

-The deployment will probably take 10 to 15 minutes to complete, but rather than wait for it to finish, proceed to Exercise 2 and begin the process of setting up a wallet.
+The deployment usually takes about 10 to 15 minutes to complete, but rather than wait for it to finish, proceed to Exercise 2 and begin the process of setting up a wallet.

 <a name="Exercise2"></a>
 ## Exercise 2: Create a wallet ##